Time Out by Chris Green

 Detecting some activity, at last, other passengers have begun to gather around the two of them, curious to know what the new developments might be.

-‘How are getting this ……. information?’ asks the man in the ill-fitting beige zip up jacket and the striped shopping bag who is probably younger than he looks.
+‘How are you getting this ……. information?’ asks the man in the ill-fitting beige zip-up jacket and the striped shopping bag who is probably younger than he looks.

 ‘Or lack of,’ adds the woman in the orange shell suit carrying a small child in a papoose.

 ‘Aliens landed in Westmallow this morning,’ says the man with the long hair and the Syd Barrett t-shirt, who has just arrived.
 This overshadows all the other comments and gets everyone’s immediate attention.
 Westmallow is just five miles away, in fact, the next station up the line.

 ‘Only joking,’ he adds.
 ‘Got you going, though, didn’t it?’

 ‘So tell us!
 When will the train be here?’ says Beige zip-up.

 ‘And what is happening?’ says Orange shell suit.

 ‘Just be aware that the train might seem a little strange today,’ says the shadowy figure.
 ‘I will not be travelling with you.’

 With this, he takes his leave.
 They watch him aghast as he makes his way down off the platform and hotfoots it down the steps.
 No sooner has he gone than the train drifts into the station.
 It appears to be the usual two-car multiple unit that is used for this service with the usual shabby dark blue livery.